 Most Billboards Fail: How to Fix Them

-Why speed, distance, and human attention decide whether an outdoor ad works or fails.
+Speed, distance, and attention decide whether an outdoor ad works or fails.

 Bad billboard design with callouts showing why it fails

-Below is a clear breakdown of the real issues that cause most billboards to fall apart, and what you can do to fix them.
+Below you will find real issues that cause billboards to fail, and what you can do to fix them.

 The Brain Only Processes What’s Quick